diagrams/diagrams-input-test/README.md

 * jpg
 * svg

-This executable then reads all these images with diagrams-input and writes them again with and "out-" at the beginning
+Executing the executable then reads all these images with diagrams-input and writes them again as .svg with and "out-" at the beginning using the native svg backend.